MicrosoftDocs/windows-dev-docs/hub/apps/desktop/visual-studio-templates.md

 Visual Studio provides a variety of project templates for building desktop Windows apps with native C++ and direct access to the Win32 API.
 To use these project templates, you must include the **Desktop development with C++** workload when you install Visual Studio.
 This workload includes project templates for building desktop apps, console apps, and libraries.

+The recommended technology is [C++/WinRT](/windows/uwp/cpp-and-winrt-apis/).
+This is a C++ language projection that is implemented entirely in header files, and designed to provide you with first-class access to the modern WinRT API.

 ### Project templates for C++ desktop apps

 To access the C++ project templates for classic desktop apps when you create a new project in Visual Studio, filter the language to **C++**, the platform to **Windows**, and the project type to **Desktop**.